geekiam/website/static/posts/how-to-create-a-package-json-file.md

 ---
-title: How to create a package.json file
+title: A deep dive on the package.json file
 description: How to create a package.json to list all dependencies, metadata and make your project reproducible across environments
 summary: How to create a package.json to list all dependencies, metadata and